4 Equal payments. Every two weeks. Take Home Today.

 Some hospitals won't allow flowers in certain wards, for example ICU or any high dependency ward.
 Others might restrict flower delivery to maternity or nursery wards.
 If the arrangement will get in the way of a nurses' duties then it probably won't be allowed either.
 It's always best to ring and check before you arrange for the delivery, so you and the recipient aren't disappointed.

 If the patient is allowed to receive flowers, then make sure you have the correct information on hand - the recipient's name, the hospital they're in, the ward and bed number - when you place your order.
 You can also select from a range of add-ons, including balloons and soft toys.

 Of course, if they can't receive flowers then enquire whether they can receive a non-floral delivery, such as a balloon bouquet or gift hamper.

-Register as a Flowers Fan & start saving!
 Receive 10% off online purchases as well as fortnightly updates on seasonal promotions, specials & competitions.
+Join today & start saving!

 Do you love flowers and gardening?
-Our beautiful blog is updated weekly with interesting flower trivia, gardening tips, craft ideas, competitions and creative inspiration.
+Our beautiful blog is updated regularly with interesting flower trivia, gardening tips, competitions and creative inspiration.